ernie-h/eh-personal-v2/content/blog/reflection/oldlog.md

 ## Day 33: 29th July, 2018
 #### **Thoughts:**
 Worked over 8 hrs today at cafe nero.
 Finished most of the assignment, studied a lot of marketing, and the wireframes for the project.
-So fucking tired.
+So tired.

 #### **Blockers:**
 That midterm that creeped up on me.